adolphslab/HCP_MRI-behavior/README.md

 # HCP_MRI-behavior
 Code for predicting individual differences in behavioral variables (e.g., intelligence, personality) from resting-state fMRI functional connectivity, using data from the Young Adult Human Connectome Project.
 The code depends on the HCP data structure.
 HCP data (MRI, and behavior/demographics) is available from the HCP website (https://www.humanconnectome.org/study/hcp-young-adult)

+A later version of this pipeline, extended to be used with other datasets processed with fmriprep, is available at https://github.com/adolphslab/rsDenoise

 Authors: Julien Dubois (jcrdubois@gmail.com) and Paola Galdi (paola.galdi@gmail.com)

 The code is provided as is, for documentation purposes.